 Depression can make simple tasks feel difficult or impossible, including eating nutritious food.
 You crave junk food when you feel upset or stressed, and when those feelings are amplified by depression, all you want is comfort food.

 Unfortunately, you cannot treat depression through nutrition alone.
-But that doesn’t mean you shouldn’t strive to have a more nutritious diet.
+But that doesn’t mean you shouldn’t strive to have a more nutritious diet (avoid these 4 diet mistakes).
 Depression is hard on your body, and a healthy diet can help improve your overall well-being.
 Here are a few things to consider when eating to fight depression:

 The Importance of a Nutritious Diet